PasiSandeepa/PasiSandeepa/README.md

             efficient software solutions.
 My core expertise includes Java, Spring Boot, JavaScript, and modern front-end technologies.
 I enjoy solving real-world problems through clean code and intuitive user interfaces.
-I’m always eager to learn new technologies and collaborate on impactful projects.With a strong foundation in object-oriented programming and software architecture, I aim to build high-quality solutions that are both efficient and scalable.
+I’m always eager to learn new technologies and collaborate on impactful projects.With a strong foundation in object-oriented programming and software architecture, I am to build high-quality solutions that are both efficient and scalable.
 I am always open to new challenges that help me grow and contribute meaningfully to any team or project.. </p>